2 Conceptual overview

 The Albufera lake, which serves as the terminal water body receiving inputs from the surrounding landscape.

-The actual geographical identification of clusters and ditches was provided in Martı́nez-Megı́as et al. (2024), to which we refer the reader for further details.
+The actual geographical identification of clusters and ditches was provided by Martı́nez-Megı́as et al. (2024), to which we refer the reader for further details.
 This resulted in 552 rice field clusters, distributed across the irrigation sub-basins identified by 26 ditches, that are shown below in an interactive map.

 Rice field clusters Clusters are irrigated by external water sources and drain exclusively into the ditches.
 There is no direct hydrological interaction or exchange between individual clusters.